corda/corda/docs/source/tutorial-cordapp.rst

 * Via IntelliJ

 In both cases, we will deploy a set of test nodes with our CorDapp installed, then run the nodes.
-You can read more about how we define the nodes to be deployed :doc:`here <deploying-a-node>`.
+You can read more about how we define the nodes to be deployed :doc:`here <generating-a-node>`.

 Terminal
 ~~~~~~~~